CUSTOM WOOD DRIVEWAY GATES 31

 Shop Views–2017

-Although the joinery varies widely, we’ve opted for this 12′ overall opening without steel what might be called a ‘Thru floating mortise and tenon with expanding oak wedges in both the exposed hinge stile, as shown below, as well as blind wedges within the tenon-to-rail mortise’.
+Although the joinery varies widely, we’ve opted for this 12′ overall opening without steel what might be called a ‘Thru floating mortise and tenon with expanding oak wedges in both the exposed hinge stiles, as shown below, as well as blind wedges within the tenon-to-rail mortise’.
 A mouthful.

 Shop Views-2018